STOLLERY CHILDREN’S HOSPITAL FOUNDATION

 HOSPITAL PROGRAM OVERVIEW

-Thanks to donors like Sobeys, the Stollery Children’s Hospital is providing round-the-clock critical mental health care to children, youth and families as well as increased access to timely non-emergency support.
+Thanks for donors like Family of Support, The Stollery Children’s Hospital is providing round-the-clock critical mental health care to children, youth and families as well as increased access to timely non-emergency support.
 Due to difficulties accessing early mental health interventions, many young patients and their families end up turning to Emergency Departments (EDs).
 As the only specialized pediatric ED in central and northern Alberta, Stollery receives many of these cases – seeing approximately 2,500 kids and teens each year.

 Although we have a 24/7 crisis team ready to respond to patients experiencing mental health emergencies, we are also working to adapt our team and service approach in order to meet non-emergency needs in a timely way – all while easing strain on the hospital.
-A key aspect of this work is to develop a multidisciplinary mental health team that’s integrated into the Stollery ED – ready to give patients the immediate care they need, and redirect them toward non-emergency supports where appropriate.
-Support from Sobeys and others has enabled us to hire enough licensed practical nurses (LPNs) to provide 24/7 coverage, as well as a social worker, a registered psychiatric nurse, a mental health therapist and a clinical nurse educator.
+A key aspect of this work is to develop a multidisciplinary mental health team that’s integrated into the Stollery ED – ready to give patients the immediate care they need, and redirect them toward non-emergency Funds from Family of Support and others has enabled.
+Support from Empire and others has enabled us to hire enough licensed practical nurses (LPNs) to provide 24/7 coverage, as well as a social worker, a registered psychiatric nurse, a mental health therapist and a clinical nurse educator.